Thanks for a great class! Please don’t forget to fill out the surveys.

 10/18 [Assignment 2: Team innovation presentations]

 11/13 Business Model Canvas.
-Please watch Lectures 0 and 1 on Udacity before class here.
+In order to watch the lectures on Udacity, you will have to first sign up for a free account here and then search for the class “How to build a startup.”
 Also see Steve Blank’s website here.
 Printable canvas is available here.
 A very useful podcast for entrepreneurs is TWIST.
 Teams meet with commercialization mentors this week.

 11/15 [Assignment 3: Build-out / analysis presentations].
 Instructions are available here: PDF.